ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 However, it’s worth noting that Square for Retail, one of the company’s premium iPad POS systems, does support item costs, COGS reporting, and a supplier database, as well as purchase order management (not available in ShopKeep).
 Read our full review of Square for Retail for a closer look at the advanced features.

-In addition, Square offers employee management as a per-employee-per-month add-on.
-(It’s included with Square for Retail at no additional charge for unlimited employees.)
+In addition, Square offers basic employee management with timekeeping for free, but you can upgrade to Team Management Plus for unlimited sets of permissions and more.
+(It’s included with Square for Retail at no additional charge.)
 With this feature enabled you can assign your employees their own unique pins and set permissions based on role.
 This feature is actually very customizable, so merchants with very specialized needs could find that Square has a major advantage.

 ShopKeep’s POS app is well designed and intuitive.
 I’m far more familiar with entry-level mobile POS systems than I am with their full-featured iPad cousins, but ShopKeep felt easy to me.
 The only surprise, as I said above, was that buttons for merchandise don’t auto-populate when you create an item in your inventory.
 Instead, ShopKeep requires you to set up all of your buttons yourself.
 It’s not difficult, but you may want to put some thought into how to lay out the buttons before you start the process.